cloudfour/tpp-research-monorepo/README.md

 npm start
 ```

+There's currently an issue where the app doesn't report the URL for you to visit.
+This should generally be http://localhost:3000/

 ## Building a React Site

 Our React components are consumed by a simple React app.
 After building our React components you can develop this site by running the following commands: